t2trg/2017-11-ocf/README.md

 (OCF needs to create badges, so please register **before 2017-10-27**, with any last-minute changes up to 2017-11-03)

+Remote participation: via the OCF WebEx bridge (audio and slides);
+details to be announced early November.

 # Venue

 [Sheraton Towers Singapore](http://www.sheratonsingapore.com/)